ataraxao/drex/introduction.md

 ## Part III: The Limited Impact of Proposed Interventions

-With this model in mind, we can expect **limited impact under stable incentives** of the commonly cited solutions for fixing the relationship marketplace.
+With this model in mind, we can expect **the commonly cited solutions to have limited impact under stable incentives.**

 ### Failed Proposal 1: The Legalization of Sex-Work